quii/learn-go-with-tests/time.md

 Remember when you get in to these situations to always take small steps and re-run the tests after every change.

 It would've been dangerous to refactor both the test code _and_ the production code at the same time, so we first refactored the production code (in the current state we couldn't improve the tests much) without changing its interface so we could rely on our tests as much as we could while changing things. _Then_ we refactored the tests after the design improved.

+We saw how after our refactoring, our dependency list reflected our design goal.
+This is another benefit of DI in that it often documents intent.
+When you rely on global variables responsibilities become very unclear.